HowTo: Node Red – Switch the Raspberry Pi screen on and off

 In the following list you will find all the parts you need to implement this article.

-Log in to the NodeRed configuration interface
+Log into the NodeRed configuration interface

-Before you can edit your NodeRed configuration you must - if activated - first log in to the NodeRed configuration interface.
+Before you can edit your NodeRed configuration, you must - if activated - first log into the NodeRed configuration interface.

-View of the login screen.
-Here you have to enter the login details that you entered during the configuration of the login.
-Information about this can be found in the article NodeRed - User Login Setup.
+View of the login dialog.
+Here you have to enter the login data that you specified during the configuration of the login.
+You can find information about this in the article NodeRed - set up user login.

 Information on how to import the NodeRed code into your NodeRed instance is summarized in the following article.